Climate of Sindh

-The province of Sindh is situated in a subtropical region; it is hot in the summer and cold in winter.
+The province of Sindh is situated in a tropical region, with subtropical regions in the northern sections; it is hot, humid and very rainy in the summer and cold and dry in winter.
 Temperatures frequently rise above 46 °C between May and August, and the minimum average temperature of 2 °C occurs during December and January.
 The annual rainfall averages about nearly 13 in, falling mainly during June and September.
 The southwesterly monsoon wind begins to blow in mid-February and continues until the end of September, whereas the cool northerly wind blows during the winter months from October to January.